cgeneske/CyberArkEPMLCDLifecycle/README.md

         Will use the Windows Credential Manager for API credential lookup

         CyberArk CCP is generally recommended wherein available, as this simplifies solution setup and allows for regular credential rotation for the API users without the need to update any configuration points on the solution's host.

+### Populated When API User Source is `[APIUserSource]::WinCredMgr`
 - `$PAMCredTarget`
-    - The "Internet or network address" value that was used when entering the PAM API credential into Windows Credential Manager.
+    - The "Internet or network address" value that was used when entering the `PAM` API credential into Windows Credential Manager.

-        Used with an APIUserSource of `[APIUserSource]::WinCredMgr`, otherwise this can be ignored.
 - `$EPMCredTarget`
-    - The "Internet or network address" value that was used when entering the EPM API credential into Windows Credential Manager.
+    - The "Internet or network address" value that was used when entering the `EPM` API credential into Windows Credential Manager.

-        Used with an APIUserSource of `[APIUserSource]::WinCredMgr`, otherwise this can be ignored.
+### Populated when API User Source is `[APIUSerSource]::CyberArkCCP`
 - `$CCPAuthType`
     - Determines the authentication type against CCP when used as the API user source.
 There are three possible settings: